ramses-tech/ramses/docs/source/event_handlers.rst

         "before_set": ["lowercase"]
     }

+The ``lowercase`` handler will run before any of the following requests are processed:

+    * Collection POST
+    * Item PATCH
+    * Item PUT
+    * Collection PATCH
+    * Collection PUT

-We will use the following subscriber to demonstrate how to connect subscribers to events.
-This subscriber logs ``request``.
+We will use the following handler to demonstrate how to connect handlers to events.
+This handler logs ``request``.

 .. code-block:: python